mozilla-it/air.mozilla.org/README.md

 ## Hosting

-This application lives in AWS, hosted by Mozilla's IT Cloud Engineering team.
+This application lives in AWS/Kubernetes, hosted by Mozilla's IT Cloud Engineering team.

 The production application lives at [https://air.mozilla.org](https://air.mozilla.org)